Depsteino/FileInfoFinder/README.md

 **NOTE**: If you would like to test with another text file simply change the path name inside of the "main.rb".

+## Unit tests

+Initial unit tests have been integrated to simplify testing.
+To run them on your local machine, simply execute:

+`rspec spec`

 ## Navigation

 Below are some helpful links to navigate the repo: